 Eugenia’s VR dance Lithium Hindsight is a work-in-progress.
 She is keen to reach out to others who have the condition and are interested in her work.
 Her academic research for her PhD explores: How can phenomenology can be applied to create dance pathographies for virtual reality environments about adolescent bipolar disorder?

 Raff’s parents moved from Ariano Irpino, Italy, to London in 1970.
 When Raff was eight, the family moved to Queens, New York for several years, before returning to London.
 After attending some local acting classes, Raff was encouraged to audition for a place at the Sylvia Young Theatre School.
 This he successfully did and attended from the ages of 13-16, before continuing his acting training at the Lee Strasberg Institute.
 In 2003 Raff married Simone Lahbib.
 Their daughter, Skye, was born in 2005.
 Both are actresses.

 Raff’s been affected by mental illness throughout his life.
 Raff’s father had bipolar disorder and he is drawn to playing sympathetic delusional characters with a manic edge.
-Raff’s films are sure to be highlights of our 2020 Film Festival and we are thrilled to have him on board as an ambassador.
+Raff’s films are sure to be highlights of our inaugural Film Festival and we are so excited to have him on board as an ambassador.

-Partner and ambassador James Daly is co-founder and CEO of Greenhouse Media(GMI), a dynamic media finance and film production company based in the UK.
+Partner and ambassador James Daly is co-founder and CEO of Clever Films, a film company based in the UK.
 A shrewd financial director with a creative soul, James intricately understands both sides of the film industry.
 Unlike other production companies, James’ focus is on fully financing film and media projects in-house and drawing on his long-term relationships with distributors.

 Ambassador Charlotte Farhan is a force of nature.
 She’s co-founder and managing director of non-profit Art Saves Lives International (ASLI) and works as an artist, illustrator, writer and activist.